 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 22 people per square mile living here, this neighborhood is less crowded than 94.4% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 22 residents per square mile, is less crowded than 94.4% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the neighborhood, 33.1% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 29.7% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (24.0%), and 13.2% in clerical, assistant, and tech support occupations.
+In the neighborhood, 31.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 26.1% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (22.3%), and 19.8% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.

-In the neighborhood in Dungannon, VA, residents most commonly identify their ethnicity or ancestry as Irish (8.2%).
-There are also a number of people of English ancestry (7.7%), and residents who report German roots (6.4%), and some of the residents are also of Scottish ancestry (2.1%), along with some Scots-Irish ancestry residents (1.4%), among others.
+In the neighborhood in Dungannon, VA, residents most commonly identify their ethnicity or ancestry as English (11.6%).
+There are also a number of people of Irish ancestry (3.8%), and residents who report German roots (3.0%), and some of the residents are also of Scottish ancestry (1.1%), along with some Scots-Irish ancestry residents (1.1%), among others.

-Here most residents (79.3%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (6.8%) .
+Here most residents (79.1%) drive alone in a private automobile to get to work.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.